Ashanti Martinez: Maryland House of Delegates

 In January 2023, Martinez filed to run for the nomination to fill the vacancy left by Alonzo T. Washington in District 22 of the Maryland House of Delegates.
 He was the only one to apply to the open seat and was nominated by the Prince George's County Democratic Central Committee on February 9.

-In the legislature

 Martinez was into the Maryland House of Delegates on February 24, 2023.
 He is a member of the House Health and Government Operations Committee.
-Martinez is the first Latino to represent District 22, and the first openly gay person to represent Prince George's County in the Maryland General Assembly.
+He is the first Latino to represent District 22, and the first openly gay person to represent Prince George's County in the Maryland General Assembly.
+In December 2025, House Speaker Joseline Peña-Melnyk named Martinez as the House majority whip, succeeding Jazz Lewis, who resigned following the 2025 special legislative session.

 Political positions

 Environment

 In May 2022, Martinez signed a Chesapeake Climate Action Network resolution to move Maryland to 100 percent carbon-free electricity by 2035 and to remove trash incineration from the state's "clean energy" classification.

 Gun control

 In June 2021, Martinez attended and spoke at a rally against gun violence in Landover, Maryland.